 While it is technically not illegal to drink alcohol and drive (only to drink too much and drive!), this is not the case for persons under the age of 21.
 In many places, there are laws against drivers under a certain age having even a minimal amount of alcohol in their system.
 These laws are known as zero-tolerance laws.

 In Illinois, the minimum age to drive under the influence of a minimal amount of alcohol is 21.
-If a minor has a blood alcohol concentration higher than 0.00 according to a breath or other test than they face a mandatory license suspension.
+If a minor has a blood alcohol concentration higher than 0.00 according to a breath or other test then they face a mandatory license suspension.
 The suspension can be from as little as three months to as much as two years.

 What are the penalties for a zero tolerance violation?